How To Move Dangerous Goods

 In this guide, Compare My Move have covered some of the considerations that should be made when moving dangerous items from house to house.
-When comparing removal companies, you should always discuss these items with the team before receiving your quote so that you know whether or not to make special arrangements before your move begins.
+When comparing removal companies, you should always discuss these items with the team before receiving your quote.

 It’s unlikely that your removal company would be able to move any beloved exotic animals.
 From lizards to birds, there’s a variety of specific needs required for transporting pets.
-Although it’s difficult to give very specific advice given the individual needs of your pet, below we’ve provided you with a few elements to think about to help minimise their stress during transit:
+Although it’s difficult to give specific advice for your personal pet, we’ve provided you with a few elements to think about to help minimise their stress:

-If you're not comfortable with transporting your exotic pets, then there are a number of specialist services available around the country that may be able to assist you in this task.
+If you're not comfortable with transporting your exotic pets, then there are a number of specialist services available around the country that may be able to assist you.
 Hiring a specialist is always recommended to ensure the complete safety of your animal.

 Some large objects can be hazardous when unstable.
 This is especially true when it comes to removals and when large furniture is unfastened from the wall or moved onto unstable flooring.
 For this reason, it’s important to take precautions when moving these items on your moving day.

-When possible and safe to do so, dismantling large and heavy objects will limit any chance of potential damage, as well as making it easier for them to be carried in and out of the building.
+Dismantling large and heavy objects will limit any chance of potential damage, as well as make it easier for them to be carried in and out of the building.
 Many removal firms will offer the dismantling and reassembling of furniture as an additional service, ensuring a safe and professional process.
 Simply ask them before receiving your quote so that there are no unexpected costs along the way.

-Although many professional removal companies will usually be happy to move a variety of items for you, there’s still a level of danger in moving delicate things like vases, pictures and any other item that can create small, sharp shards if broken.
+Although many professional removal companies will usually be happy to move a variety of items for you, there’s still a level of danger in moving delicate things like vases, pictures and other items that can create small shards if broken.
 For this reason, it’s important to make sure they’re packaged well before transport.